-Building on the success of the coastal land planning processes, the Province of BC and First Nations from the Central Coast, North Coast, Haida Gwaii and North Vancouver Island have entered into a government to government agreement to create strategic marine use plans for the Pacific North Coast.
+Building on the success of the coastal land planning processes, the Province of BC and First Nations from the Central Coast, North Coast, Haida Gwaii and North Vancouver Island have entered into a government-to-government agreement to create strategic marine use plans for the Pacific North Coast.
 The plans will utilize the best traditional knowledge, available science, and robust stakeholder and public engagement to create healthy marine environments and local economies for BC coastal communities.
-The planning process started November 2011 and is scheduled for a June 2014 completion.
+The

 Marine Protected Area (MPA) Network